Austin Texas EB-5 Investor Visa Lawyer

 Only applicants who have invested more than $1 million of unborrowed money will be considered for an EB-5 visa.
 Capital investors can avoid that requirement if they invest at least $500,000 in a high-unemployment area or rural area.
 Targeted employment areas that meet this requirement typically have an unemployment rate of at least 150 percent of the national average.
 A rural area is any area that is outside the boundary of a town or city with a population of 20,000 or more.

 Complications and Law Changes

 According to a report by the Government Accountability Office, by the year 2005, very few foreign investors were using EB-5 applications because of how difficult the application process has been over the years.
 In 2011, however, changes were made to simplify the process and help more investors come to the United States.
 In fiscal year 2011, there were 3,800 EB-5 visas filed.
 This is a considerable jump considering that less than 800 EB-5 visas were filed in fiscal year 2007.

 Staying abreast of the laws and regulations that affect visas can prove challenging.
 It is important throughout these important proceedings to have guidance from experienced Austin EB-5 investor visa lawyers with a long history of handling visa cases.
 Your future, and the future of your company, may depend on the legal resources available to you.
 A skilled lawyer can help entrepreneurs and job creators who are interested in building and growing their business in the United States.

-If you or a loved one is considering an EB-5 visa, do not take another step before calling Peek & Toland, PLLC at (512) 474-4445.
+If you or a loved one is considering an EB-5 visa, do not take another step before calling Peek & Toland at (512) 399-2311.
 Our experienced Austin EB-5 investor visa attorneys are dedicated to protecting the rights and wellbeing of our clients and the loved ones that depend on them.
-Together, we can help you find the successful future you are looking for.
+We can help you start the process.